+Install the application software by 7 following the instructions on the screen.
 This instrument includes the USB, LAN, and RS-232C as standard interfaces.

-Capabilities USB LAN RS-232C Reference Recognizing the SD memory card as a removable disk and copying the data to computer. ✓ p.
+Capabilities USB LAN RS-232C Reference Recognizing the SD memory card as a removable disk and copying the data to computer. ~ p.
 137 Remote control of the instrument through an internet browser (HTTP server function) ~ p.
 149 Downloading the data measured by the instrument to the computer.
-(FTP server function) ~ p.
+(FTP server function) ✓ p.
 152 Automatically sending data being measured with the instrument to the computer.
-(FTP client function) ~ p.
+(FTP client function) ✓ p.
 155 Sending event data to the computer or mobile phone via e-mail at the time of event occurrence or at a specified time.
 (E-mail transmission function) ~ p.
 165 Configuration of the settings, acquiring the measurement data, and downloading the data from the computer voluntarily, can be done by using communication command. ~ ~ Contact your authorized Hioki distributor or reseller for more information about communications commands and related topics.
-Connecting an LR8410 Link compatible logger (LR8410 or LR8416 [available only in Japan]) using Bluetooth ® and sending the instrument's measured values to the logger.
+Connecting an LR8410 Link compatible logger (LR8410 or LR8416 [available only in Japan]) using Bluetooth [®] and sending the instrument's measured values to the logger.
 V p.
-171 Controlling the instrument remotely and sending the data automatically to the computer by using GENNECT One. ~ https://gennect.net/en/one/ index
+171 Logging data acquired by the instrument, remotely operating the instrument, and downloading files that contain measured values by using GENNECT One (PC application software). ~ p.
+139